UCLALibrary/ucla-library-website-components/COMPONENTS.md

 [] ButtonPageView (Svebor)

- A button that displayes items as a grid with more or less info
+ A button that displayes items as a grid or list

 [] ButtonStacked
 A vertical stack of buttons, likely for grouped filter or action options.